Wednesday, 2 October 2019

 15th September 2019.

-The visit to this Sri Madhava Perumal Temple was a part of Temples Visit, in and around Sirkazhi on 15th September.
-After Sri Purushothama Perumal’s darshan, our next destination was to the Thiruvali Sri Lakshmi Narasimha Perumal Temple.
-This is the 38th Divya Desam of 108 Divya Desam temples dedicated to Vishnu and mangalasasanam ( 10 Pasurams ) was done by Thirumangai Alwar.
-Also this is one of the 11 Divya Desams, also called as Thirunangur Tirupathis around Thirunangur.
-On the way to Thiruvali, we came across this place and visited this temple without knowing it is a Divya Desam.
+The visit to the Sri Madhava Perumal Temple was part of the Temples' Visit in and around Sirkazhi on September 15th.
+After Sri Purushothama Perumal’s darshan, our next destination was the Thiruvali Sri Lakshmi Narasimha Perumal Temple.
+This is the 38th Divya Desam of 108 Divya Desam temples dedicated to Vishnu and mangalasasanam (10 Pasurams) was done by Thirumangai Alwar.
+This temple is one of the 11 Divya Desams, also called Thirunangur Tirupathis, around Thirunangur.
+On the way to Thiruvali, we came across this place and visited it without knowing it was a Divya Desam.

 Moolavar : Sri Deiva Nayaga Perumal,